anhquan99/markdown/Books/Make time.md

 <mark style="background: #FFB86CA6;">by Jake Knapp and John Zeratsky</mark>
 - This technique is based on sprint.
-It has 4 steps and those steps will make an efftive day, but before planning for a day it must be planning for the whole week.
+It has 4 steps and those steps will make an effective day, but before planning for a day it must be planning for the whole week.
 - Each sprint will have their owns goals, in the end of the week its goals must be done.
 - There will be some task are not importance, but it must have a due date for the completion of the task.
-Throughout the week the task can be defered but must be finished.
+Throughout the week the task can be deferred but must be finished.
-- Be aware that focus need energy and while you are focus on something it will also consume your engery.
+- Be aware that focus need energy and while you are focus on something it will also consume your energy.
 ### Infinity pools
 - <mark style="background: #FF5582A6;">Endless distration.</mark>
 - Apps and other sources of endlessly replenishing content.
 If you can pull to refesh, or it streams, it's an Infinity pool.
 This always-available, always-new entertainment is your reward for the exhaustion of constant busyness.